PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 <h1 id="preferences-heading" class="accordion opened" title="Click to expand section">Preferences</h1>

 <div class="panel" markdown="1">
-Our world-class color techs can best match your vision when you provide the roadmap.
+Our world-class color techs can best match your vision when you provide reference images.

 ## What are reference images + why should I send them in?